 This page is part of our info on dog training theory.
 Here’s an evaluation of different dog training methods (including detailed examples of how they would deal with jumping up and growling)

-It seems academics solved this debate conclusively a few years ago …
+It seems academics solved this debate conclusively years ago …

-The pack leader assumes that the modern domestic dog are like wolves in the wild and have based their dog training on their understandings of wolf pack composition and behaviour.
+The pack leader assumes that the modern domestic dog are like wolves in the wild and have based their dog training on how they think wolves interact and organise themselves.
 Wolves are assumed to live in a hierarchical pack, where the alpha is the leader, the others are competing for power and attention; their lives could be described as nasty, brutish and short*.
-Studies of wolves have found that this is not the case- the ideas that this dominance theory was based upon have now been proven to be incorrect.
-When some trainers saw similarities between dogs and wolves they got carried away thinking that dogs were like this wrong idea of wolf behaviour- they thought dogs wanted to dominate the family and be in charge… so whatever your problem, that was your answer.
+These conclusions were drawn from when some wolves were waiting to be realised into Yellowstone and were in a (relatively) small holding pen.
+Dog trainers had seen the information, saw similarities and formulated the idea of dominance.

 Over some forty years scientists kept foxes.
 They kept two types, friendly ones and unfriendly ones.
 They took photographs and bred from both- thoroughly checking for social and biological differences.
 They even swapped over some embryos between the two groups.
 After forty years they noticed many differences in appearance and behaviour.
 The domesticated friendlier foxes looked more puppyish, their markings changed remarkably.
 Domestication, therefore, does change an animal over time.

 Dominance training advocates the use of punishment, which is unhelpful and detrimental.